Divisive Angola rebel chief gets public burial 17 years after death

 Wearing T-shirts printed with an image of Savimbi's face, supporters placed his coffin on a monument in the guerilla leader's village of Lopitanga, in a ceremony touted as a symbol of national reconciliation after decades of war.

+"This moment should have happened 17 years ago," Raul Danda, vice-president of UNITA, told AFP.

-A portrait of the charismatic but divisive rebel leader was placed before the coffin, which was draped with UNITA’s green and red flag.
+A portrait of the charismatic but divisive rebel leader was placed before the coffin, which was drapped with UNITA's green and red flag.

 LUANDA: Thousands of supporters of Angola's former rebel leader Jonas Savimbi rallied for his public funeral on Saturday, 17 years after he was killed by troops in a shootout that marked the end of the country's devastating civil war.